Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature: Numerical verification

-In the right panel of Fig. \ref{fig:a} we do the following: first, for the numerically obtained values of $a$, we plot $\frac{a}{p(1-p)}$ for some selected values of $p$.
-As we can see they all coincide to each other. i.e. the only probability dependece is on the form of $p(1-p)$.
-In addition, we can see that the numerically obtained value of $a$ goes to $\ln(2)$ in the low $T$ limit and it goes to $\frac{1}{2} \ln(2)$ in the high $T$ limit, which are consistent with the analytical result of the $\frac{a}{p(1-p)} = \ln(2) \langle P_s + P_{t_{\uparrow\downarrow}} \rangle$.
-For an arbitrary temperature $T$, numerical data and the analytical predictions of $a$ are in good agreement.
-Finally, the numerically obtained values of $c$ which are plotted in Fig. \ref{fig:c} are very small compare to the EE values; they are thus negligible.
+In the right panel of Fig. \ref{fig:a}, we do the following.
+First, for the numerically obtained values of $a$, we plot $\frac{a}{p(1-p)}$ for some selected values of $p$.
+As we can see, they all coincide with each other.
+I.e., the only probability dependence is in the form of $p(1-p)$.
+In addition, we can see that the numerically obtained value of $a$ goes to $\ln(2)$ in the low $T$ limit, and it goes to $\frac{1}{2} \ln(2)$ in the high $T$ limit, which are consistent with the analytical result of the $\frac{a}{p(1-p)} = \ln(2) \langle P_s + P_{t_{\uparrow\downarrow}} \rangle$.
+For an arbitrary temperature $T$, numerical data and the analytical predictions of $a$ are in a fair agreement.
+The difference between the numerically and analytically obtained values of $a$ stems from the fact that we use an approximate RSRG method to calculate the EE.
+We also note that, in a numerical calculation, it is always possible to benefit from larger system sizes to avoid finite-size scaling.
+Finally, we can see that the numerically obtained values of $c$ plotted in Fig. \ref{fig:c}, are very small compared to the EE values; they are thus negligible.